sharetribe/sharetribe/docs/cucumber-do-dont.md

 end
 ```

-You can also assume instance values like `@current_user` and maybe for example `@listing`, when referencing to recently created listing, but that's about it. **Avoid over-use.** Relying on using instance values makes it difficult to reuse your steps.
+You can also assume instance value`@current_user` (and maybe even `@listing`, when referencing to recently created listing, but that's about it). **Avoid over-use.** Relying on using instance values makes it difficult to reuse your steps.

-And of course, if you need a reference to another community, then go ahead:
+Of course if you need a reference to another community, then go ahead:

 ```gherkin
 Given user "bob" is also member in community "Another community"